nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Entering a Workout
 1. Entering into a workout
    * Prerequisites: List all workouts using the `list` command.
-Atleast one workout in list.
+At least one workout in list.
    * Test Case: `enter 1`
    * Expected: Message showing that you have entered into the first workout.
 Now you can repeat test cases from other commands without including the `workoutIndex`. </br> (e.g. `edit 1, Bench Press, 5 10`)